 Say you are planning a towing trip in advance (which you should).
 You can use tools such as PlugShare, which has information on all the rapid charging options.

 Conclusions On Rapid Charging (Currently)

-As stated above specific details on when these stalls will be available is not currently available.
-Though once in place, if a Tesla owner can search for pull-in Tesla Superchargers through the car’s screen that will provide an excellent user experience when towing.
+However, once in place, if a Tesla owner can search for pull-in Tesla Superchargers through the car’s screen, that will provide an excellent user experience when towing.

 Search and compare all new BEV & PHEV electric tow cars/trucks